SaFaKsenall/SaFaKsenall-SaFaKsenall-telegram-ai-bott/README.md

 To run this bot, you need to have Python installed along with the required dependencies listed in `requirements.txt`.

 ## License
 This project is not licensed for public use.
-Please contact the author for more information.
+Please contact the author for more information. # telegram-ai-bot